 When suffering is significant, one’s mentality may orient itself towards threat detection in order to prevent further increasing problems.
 This is similar to the process that the addict is undergoing, where rather than focusing on finding new sources of pleasure and happiness, one becomes preoccupied with avoiding suffering.
 The risk of experimenting is too high, and more eminent issues get prioritized.
 The schizophrenic seems to turn numb to the ongoing sources and associations to suffering due to constant exposure, while avoidance of potentially dangerous novel situations like meeting new people increases.

 Openness to experience has been linked to the DRD4 long variant polymorphisms.
 These long variants have been labeled a risk factor for schizophrenia, PTSD, and addiction.
 I’ve written an in depth exploration of my hypothesis that the DRD4 longer variants enhance learning, in which addiction and PTSD are both extreme forms of pleasure and pain learning.

-I believe that dynorphin is fear, is suffering, is “bad”.
+I believe that dynorphin is suffering, is “bad”.

 I believe that experiencing pain is likely not negative if you block dynorphin activity, but only a neutral sensation.
 I have noticed this on naltrexone, a kappa, mu, and delta opioid antagonist.
 I had an increased sensitivity to physical pain but I had no aversion to this pain.
 It felt like a tingly neutral experience.
 I also experienced a sort of hyper-vigilance reminiscent of trauma except that I had no negative feelings.
 I actually quite liked this effect.
 This experience was not always consistent and likely depends on how much antagonism is occurring.
 Read my naltrexone report here.